The village of Olesko is located on the highway Rivne-Lviv.

 Castle / fortress , Architecture , Museum / gallery

 Olesko Castle, which is part of the "Golden Horseshoe of Lviv Region", is one of the most famous castles in Ukraine.
+It is considered the only surviving stone fortress from the times of Ancient Rus' in Ukraine.

-It rises above the town of Olesko on a 50-meter hill, it is clearly visible from the road.
+The medieval castle rises above the town of Olesko on a 50-meter hill, it is clearly visible from the road.
 Built in the XIII-XIV centuries.
 Galician-Volyn princes.
 The castle was first mentioned in 1327, when it became the property of Prince Yuriy II Boleslav.
 In the Middle Ages, the fortress was repeatedly attacked by Tatars, destroyed and rebuilt.

 In the XVII century.
 Olesko Castle was owned by the magnates Danylovychs, who rebuilt it in its current form.
-In 1629 the grandson of Ivan Danylovych, the future King of Poland Yan III Sobeskyi, was born here.
+In 1629 the grandson of Jan Danylovych, the future King of Poland Yan III Sobeskyi, was born here.
 Mykhaylo Khmil, Bohdan Khmelnytsky's father, served here.

 The restoration of the castle after a strong earthquake in 1882 was carried out by the Polish Society for the Guardianship of the Castle in Olesko.

-Since the 1970s, a branch of the Lviv Art Gallery has been housed in Olesko Castle.
+Since the 1970s, a branch of the Lviv National Art Gallery has been housed in Olesko Castle.
 In particular, the exhibition presents works by world-famous Ukrainian sculptor Ivan Pinzel.

 On the slopes of the hill is an Italian park with ancient and modern sculptures.